JakeGWater/vpifg.com/_sources/guides/unreal-composure.rst.txt

 .. important::

-   See :doc:`unreal-composure-garbage-matte` on adding a Garbage Matte.
+   See :goto:`guides/unreal-composure-garbage-matte` on adding a Garbage Matte.

 Media Output
 ============